kylewray/losm/README.md

 losm
 ====

-A library to manage OSM Files.
+A library to manage Open StreetMap (OSM) files in a new format: Lightweight OSM (LOSM) files.
 First, a python converter is included, which converts an OSM file to a collection of files in a very simple format.
 Also, C++ code is provided which loads the files as a weighted graph.

 How To Use With Lexicographic (PO)MDP Code
 ------------------------------------------